Lincoln Beachey

 Lincoln Beachey (March 3, 1887 – March 14, 1915) was a pioneer American aviator and barnstormer.
 He became famous and wealthy from flying exhibitions, staging aerial stunts, helping invent aerobatics, and setting aviation records.

 He was known as The Man Who Owns the Sky, and sometimes the Master Birdman.
 Beachey was acknowledged even by his competitors as "The World's Greatest Aviator".
 He was "known by sight to hundreds of thousands and by name to the whole world".

-Birth

-Beachey was born on March 3, 1887, in San Francisco.

-Following in his older brother Hillary's footsteps, he worked as a ground crewman for dirigible pilot Thomas Scott Baldwin.
-He helped build the dirigible California Arrow and made his first dirigible flight in 1905, at the age of 17.
-Later he helped design a faster, more aerodynamic dirigible known as the "Beachey-Baldwin".